-- Make sure your student understands her diagnosis and is able to explain it to others.
+- Make sure your student understands his/her diagnosis and is able to explain it to others.

-- Encourage your student to contact the office of Accessibility and Health Promotion soon after admission to Notre Dame.
+- Encourage your student to contact the Office of Accessibility and Health Promotion soon after admission to Notre Dame to register with DSS.

 - Go over your student’s documentation to make certain it is current and complete, with an evaluation conducted within the last three years.

-- Ask your student to contact the office of Accessibility and Health Promotion with questions or for clarification.
+- Ask your student to contact the Office of Accessibility and Health Promotion with questions or for clarification on policies and procedures.